 New to git?
 Follow the steps below to get comfortable making changes to the code base, opening up a pull request (PR), and merging code into the primary branch.
 Any important git and GitHub terms are in bold with links to the official git reference materials.

 Step 0: Install git and create a GitHub account

 The first two things you'll want to do are install git and create a free GitHub account.

 Follow the instructions here to install git (if it's not already installed).
 Note that for this tutorial we will be using git on the command line only.
 While there are some great git GUIs (graphical user interfaces), I think it's easier to learn git using git-specific commands first and then to try out a git GUI once you're more comfortable with the command.
 A note: 95% of other online git resources and discussions will also be for the command-line interface.

 Once you've done that, create a GitHub account here.
-(Accounts are free for public repositories, but there's a charge for private repositories.)

 Step 1: Create a local git repository

 When creating a new project on your local machine using git, you'll first create a new repository (or often, 'repo', for short).

 To use git we'll be using the terminal.
 If you don't have much experience with the terminal and basic commands, check out this tutorial (If you don’t want/ need a short history lesson, skip to step three.)